Beepered/CMPM-121-final/README.md

 ## Log 3 - Dec 3 2024
 ### How we satisfied the software requirements
 - F0[a].
 Player moves along a 3x3 grid of cells
 - F0[b].
-Pressing "Q" advances time
+Pressing "NewTurn" advances time
 - F0[c].
 Pressing "SPACE" allows the player to take an action when on a cell.
 Planting if there isn't a plant and reaping if there is a plant and the plant is fully grown.
 - F0[d].
 Water is accumulated over turns to a max of 10 while sunlight changes between 1 - 10 every turn.
 - F0[e].
 Players randomly plant one of three plants which have three levels of growth including freshly planted and fully grown